 Travel Tips for the Palace of Versailles

-- There are a lot of restaurants around- they are expensive.
-If you plan to sit down and eat at the Palace, expect to pay around 20 Euros.
+- There are some restaurants in the palace — and they are very expensive.
+Eat elsewhere to save your money.
+If you plan to sit down and eat at the Palace, expect to pay at least 20 EUR.

 Get My COMPLETE Guide for Budget Travelers!

 For more in-depth information, check out my guidebook to Paris written for budget travelers like yourself!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel and save money in one of the most beautiful and romantic cities in the world.
 You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!!
 Click here to learn more and purchase the book!

 Book Your Trip to Versailles: Logistical Tips and Tricks

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 I never ever go on a trip without it.
 I’ve been using World Nomads for ten years.
 You should too.

 Check out our resource page for the best companies to use!

 Want More Information on France?